-"Director" means the Director of the Thurston County Community Planning and Economic Development Department or any duly authorized representatives of the director.
+"Director" means the Director of the Thurston County Community Planning and Economic Development Department or the Director of the Thurston County Public Works Department, as appropriate, or any duly authorized representatives of the director.

 "Municipal storm drainage facility" means any storm drainage facility which Thurston County owns or has a right-of-way or easement to maintain.